-Dr. Patricia Nichols is a graduate of the New York College of Podiatric Medicine.
+Dr. Patricia Nicholas is a graduate of the New York College of Podiatric Medicine.
 She completed her residency at Wyckoff Heights Medical Center in Brooklyn, New York.
 Her diplomate, American Academy of Wound Management was conferred in 2001.
 She ran multiple successful medical practices on the North Shore of Long Island, New York for the past 20 years.

 She was the first minority president and the second woman president of the New York State Podiatric Medical Association (NYSPMA) and made advancements to population health agenda.
 She is an active member of the American Podiatric Medical Association (APMA).
 She chaired the Ethics Committee, Awards and Recognition Committee and Membership Committee, Public Education and Information Committee among many others.
 She serves as Chair of the Podiatry Committee for the State of New York Workers' Compensation Board.
 She is an adjunct clinical instructor at the New York College of Podiatric Medicine.
 She is Past President of the Caribbean American Medical and Scientific Association.